 The company invests and manages the infrastructure in its marine terminals to build greater efficiencies and productivity for its customers.

 Leading the ship-to-rail market in the Baltic States.

-In April 2011 BCT almost doubled its railway infrastructure.
-The terminal now serves 64 (80 foot) rail platforms simultaneously.
+BCT almost doubled its railway infrastructure and the terminal now serves 64 (80 foot) rail platforms simultaneously.
 This new capacity allows the direct proximity of container storage to the rail access zones and a more efficient shunting of block trains, giving BCT a comparative advantage over other terminals in the region.
 This investment makes BCT a leading player in the ship-to-rail market in the Riga Freeport.